ericmuckley/IMES/README.md

 ## Help

-For aditional help, you may contact Eric Muckley (ericmuckley at gmail dot com).
+For additional help, you may contact Eric Muckley (ericmuckley at gmail dot com).